 Hand in hand with the growth of the student skills has been the development of open days and sales at the farm to fundraise.
 Currently we have a Christmas Fayre in November, a Plant Sale in May and an Open Farm Day at Midsummer.
 We are also offering popular, monthly ‘ Tea Times Together’ when the students make and share tea and cakes with local interest groups such as the WI and Gardening Club.

 We also sell at other outlets, local markets and events.
 A recent success has been the starting of the Bee House Project from January 2017.

-This project has been made possible with a grant of £6,540 from Postcode Local Trust, a grant-giving charity funded entirely by players of People’s Postcode Lottery, which kick started the purchase of materials and teaching time to increase production of bee houses, with the aim of building enough to offer to local outlets (currently Burford Garden Centre and Webbs Wood).
+This project has been made possible with a grant of £6,540 from Postcode Local Trust, a grant-giving charity funded entirely by players of People’s Postcode Lottery, which kick started the purchase of materials and teaching time to increase production of bee houses, with the aim of building enough to offer to local outlets (currently the Burford Garden Centre, Nicolson’s Nursery at Bicester and Webbs Wood in Shrivenham).

 We’ve now made and sold over 200 bee houses, increasing our income and providing excellent work opportunities to all the students.
 This includes gathering and lopping branches, constructing and painting the exterior and drilling and filling to complete the bee house.